 Bitumen Roads Defined

 One lesser-known fact is that bitumen is actually a combination of naturally occurring substances known as hydrocarbons.
-It is largely comprised of asphalt in addition to other materials commonly known as aggregates.
+It is largely comprised of asphalt cement, a refined residue from the distillation process of selected crude oils, in addition to other materials commonly known as aggregates.
+In the U.S., the phrases ‘liquid asphalt’, ‘asphalt binder’, or ‘asphalt cement’ are used to distinguish it from asphalt concrete.

 In its natural form, bitumen is a viscous and sticky tar-like substance often occurring as a byproduct within the petroleum industry.
+Bitumen is used to bind aggregate particles like gravel, forming a substance referred to as asphalt concrete.
+The process of distilling crude oil involves removing the lighter fractions to obtain the heavy, dense bitumen.
 The main takeaway point is that (for the sake of argument) there are few physical and applied differences between bitumen and asphalt.
 So, why is this material sometimes preferred over other methods when performing road surfacing work?

 Are There any Unique Advantages of Bitumen for Roads?

 As bitumen is a byproduct of the petroleum distillation process, it is one of the most economical substances to use within the road construction industry.
-This is particularly beneficial when undertaking larger projects such as the re-surfacing of a major regional motorway.
+Asphalt emulsion acts as a coating that protects streets and road surfaces from oxidation, increasing the durability of pavements.
+This is particularly beneficial when undertaking larger projects such as the re-surfacing of a major regional motorway for example.